By Anietra Hamper

-The fresh air, the bounce on the wake and the friendly greetings of passing boaters reminds me of time I spent on the water as a kid with my grandpa boating on Grand Lake St. Mary's in the summer.
+The fresh air, the bounce on the wake, and the friendly greetings of passing boaters reminds me of time I spent on the water as a kid with my grandpa boating on Grand Lake St. Mary's in the summer.
 In fact, family time and making memories is one of the best reasons to go boating in Ohio.

-Boating In Central Ohio
+Boating in Central Ohio

-Deer Creek State Park
+Deer Creek State Park in Mt.
+Sterling

-Located about 40 minutes from Columbus, Deer Creek allows unlimited horsepower boating on the 1,277-acre reservoir and boat-swim areas to take the plunge while parked.
-There is a marina for fuel, dock rentals, boat rentals and overnight accommodations with a full-service lodge, cabins and campground.
+Located about 40 minutes from Columbus, Deer Creek State Park allows unlimited horsepower boating on the 1,277-acre reservoir and boat-swim areas to take the plunge while parked.
+There is a marina for fuel, dock rentals, boat rentals, and overnight accommodations at the full-service Deer Creek State Park Lodge, cabins, and campground.